The Bethe Ansatz as a Quantum Circuit: The Lamdba tensors

 \subsection{Diagrammatic rules}

 We start by analysing the case when the leftmost output qubit of a long ABC gate is in the state $\ket{0}$, denoted with the superscript $i=0$.
+It is instructive to revisit the one magnon result for $P_k^{(0,1)}$ and compare it with the decomposition ~\eqref{ansatz}

+In the gate like representation~\eqref{can}, the MPS tensor shifts one site to the right the lines associated to ${\cal H}_{\rm aux}$.
+For clarity, we represent in parenthesis the qubits belonging to ${\cal H}_{\rm phys}$, on which the matrix $\Lambda^{(i,r)}$ does not act.
+We also highlight in red the flow of qubits in the state $|1 \rangle$.

-It is instructive to revisit the one magnon result for $P_k^{(0,1)}$ and compare it with the decomposition \eqref{ansatz} We immediately obtain $\Lambda^{(0,1)}=x$, which has the appealing interpretation of arising from the displacement of the input $\ket{1}$ one position toward the right.
+From~\eqref{scatt1} we immediately obtain $\Lambda^{(0,1)}=x$, which has the appealing interpretation of arising from the displacement of the input $\ket{1}$ one position toward the right.
 Extrapolating this intuition to the general case, we propose that~$\Lambda^{(0,r)}$ is a diagonal matrix whose entries are the momentum factors arising from displacing its input state one site to the right.
 This prescription is better understood with a graphical example.
-Let us consider a long gate of an ABC creating a three-magnon state.
-The action of $\Lambda^{(0,2)}$ on the input state $|110\rangle$ will be Namely, a factor $x_n$ arises for each red line at the $n$th input position, counted from left to right, where $n$ can take values $1,\dots,M$ .
+Let us consider a long gate of an ABC creating a three-magnon state in the $r=2$ symmetry sector.
+The action of $\Lambda^{(0,2)}$ on the input state $|110\rangle$ will be

+Namely, a factor $x_n$ arises for each red line at the $n$th input position, counted from left to right, where $n$ can take values $1,\dots,M$.